Cool, Calm, Clear: The Traditional Chinese Medicine Approach to Acne

 • Organ System it affects: Spleen

-Chinese Medicine helps improve this kind of acne by:
+Chinese Medicine caters to this kind of acne by:

 • Supporting the Spleen system to return to balance